 Even though SQLite is in the public domain and does not require a license, some users want to obtain a license anyway.
 Some reasons for obtaining a license include:

-If you feel like you really need to purchase a license for SQLite, Hwaci, the company that employs the architect and principal developers of SQLite, will sell you one.
-All proceeds from the sale of SQLite licenses are used to fund further improvements to SQLite.
+If you feel like you really need to purchase a license for SQLite, Hwaci, the company that employs all the developers of SQLite, will sell you one.
+All proceeds from the sale of SQLite licenses are used to fund continuing improvement and support of SQLite.

 In order to keep SQLite completely free and unencumbered by copyright, all new contributors to the SQLite code base are asked to dedicate their contributions to the public domain.
 If you want to send a patch or enhancement for possible inclusion in the SQLite source tree, please accompany the patch with the following statement: